Table Of Contents

 However, it's worth noting that Australia strives to maintain a financial regulatory framework that is in many ways comparable and competitive with international standards.

-Regarding leverage, ASIC hasn’t set a specific maximum leverage limit for FOREX trading as is seen in some other jurisdictions, like those governed by ESMA in the European Union.
+Regarding leverage, ASIC has set specific maximum leverage limits for retail CFD trading, as is seen in some other jurisdictions, like those governed by ESMA in the European Union.

 However, brokers operating in Australia under ASIC are expected to follow strict risk-management protocols, and they are required to ensure that their clients are trading within their means and understand the risks associated with leverage.